 Finally, when researching the school you want to attend, search for the campus’s Disability Resource Center (DRC).
 This functions to help provide accommodations for your disability when needed.
 Plus, using this resource can help make your college experience as smooth and convenient as possible.

 I was fortunate enough to attend the University of Arizona for my undergraduate degree and the University of Missouri in Columbia for my Master’s degree.
 Both of these schools had excellent Disability Resource Centers.
-This is the stated focus from the University of Arizona’s DRC: “Our goal is to ensure that disabled students, employees, and visitors have a similar, if not identical, experience to that of their non-disabled counterparts.”
+This is the stated focus of the University of Arizona’s DRC: “Our goal is to ensure that disabled students, employees, and visitors have a similar, if not identical, experience to that of their non-disabled counterparts.”

 Several key examples of areas these offices can assist with are:

-• securing an ADA-accessible dorm room, which may include a private bathroom
+- securing an ADA-accessible dorm room, which may include a private bathroom

-• ensuring classroom access
+- ensuring classroom access

-• securing other reasonable accommodations (such as note-takers)
+- securing other reasonable accommodations (such as note-takers)

-• helping find you a job on campus
+- helping find you a job on campus

-• helping locate additional scholarship opportunities
+- helping locate additional scholarship opportunities

 If you want to learn more about preparing for college and using the DRC office, I highly suggest visiting the University of Arizona’s DRC resources page.